jjdevega/miscanthus_starch_rnaseq/README.md

 # Transcriptional differences between Miscanthus hybrids with contrasting starch and sucrose concentrations and biomass production

-This repository contains the code of the RNA-seq analysis of our paper on transcriptional differences between Miscanthus hybrids with contrasting starch and sucrose concentrations and biomass production.
+This repository contains the code of the RNA-seq analysis from our paper on transcriptional differences between Miscanthus hybrids with contrasting starch and sucrose concentrations and biomass production.
 A preprint of the paper is available in X.

 **The R notebook (rnaseq_analysis.Rmd) is fully run here with all the figures: https://joseja.github.io/miscanthus_starch_rnaseq/